-The Mississippi River was at 39.0 ft (Memphis gauge) Tuesday, and then falling to 32.7 ft by Sunday.
+The Mississippi River was at 17.9 ft (Memphis gauge) Tuesday; it is supposed to fall slowly to 14.5 ft by Sunday.
 With the weir, the Mississippi River will not enter the Cutoff until it rises over 6 ft (Memphis gauge).
 Flood stage is 34 ft.
 Best fishing is usually on a slow fall from 15 to 10 ft.
 For the river level and 5 day forecast, call (901)544-0408 (press 2) or check https://forecast.weather.gov/product.php?site=NWS&issuedby=ORN&product=RVA&format=txt&version=1&glossary=0

 Charlie's Camp and Bordeaux (Tait) ramps are the only ones open to the public.
 Use the honor boxes.
 Bait is now available across the levee.